srivathsa01/COVID19/README.md

 # COVID-19 Dataset Sample Analysis
 Sourced from https://github.com/owid/covid-19-data.
-This analysis was conducted in answer to my university assignment.
+This analysis was conducted for my university assignment.